Wait! Don’t start yet! Put some –appropriate- music on first!

 Many of the Trulli have protective symbols painted on their roofs, either to avoid evil or to attract the good.
 In fact, in a tourist shop, there were leaflets with explanations of the symbols in many languages.
 Most symbols are planetary and zodiac, but there are also primitive symbols such as the tree-shaped cross that connects the three worlds, Uranus, Earth, and Hades (underworld), but also Christian ones, such as the trident symbolizing the Holy Trinity.

 Alberobello is a miracle!
 It’s absolutely worth experiencing.
 However, it does not cease to be very touristic, so I would suggest that you start your walk early enough in the morning to get a taste before the hordes of tourists arrive or later in the afternoon when the majority would have departed.

 Distance by train from Alberobello (Fasano) -> Locorotondo: Approximately 10 minutes / Cost: from 1 € / Frequency: every hour.

 FIFTH STOP: LOCOROTONDO

-This enchanting Italian roadtrip was completed in Locorotondo, one of the most beautiful villages in Italy, as it’s called “Borghi più belli d’Italia”.
-For a few hours we just got wonderfully lost in the picturesque alleys.
+This enchanting Italian road trip was completed in Locorotondo, one of the most beautiful villages in Italy, as it’s called “Borghi più Belli d’Italia”.
+For a few hours, we just got wonderfully lost in the picturesque alleys.
 Without tourist attractions (and tourist crowds), Locorotondo is an attraction of its own.
-Perched on a hill with a labyrinth of whitewashed alleys, baroque arches, and vintage facades, it challenges you to become what French call “flaneur,” wandering in the city without a specific purpose, simply by impressing in your memory what excites your interest.
+Perched on a hill with a labyrinth of whitewashed alleys, baroque arches, and vintage facades, it challenges you to become what the French call “flaneur,” wandering in the city without a specific purpose, simply by impressing in your memory what excites your interest.
 Our visit to Locorotondo was completed with a delicious dinner in the restaurant Bina Ristorante di Puglia.

 All photos by me